Erwin Rommel: Commemoration

+Bust of Rommel at Al Alamein war museum in Egypt, which was built by Anwar Sadat in honour of Rommel.
+The museum was expanded into a general war museum but Rommel remains a central figure.

-The German Army's largest base, the Field Marshal Rommel Barracks, Augustdorf, is named in his honour; at the dedication in 1961, his widow Lucie and son Manfred Rommel were guests of honour.
-The Rommel Barracks, Dornstadt, was also named for him in 1965.
-A third base named for him, the Field Marshal Rommel Barracks, Osterode, closed in 2004.
-The was named for him in 1969 and christened by his widow; the ship was decommissioned in 1998.
+The German Army's largest base, the Field Marshal Rommel Barracks, Augustdorf, is named in his honour; at the dedication in 1961, his widow Lucie and son Manfred were guests of honour.
+The Rommel Barracks, Dornstadt, was named for him in 1965.
+A third base, the Field Marshal Rommel Barracks, Osterode, closed in 2004.
+The was named for him in 1969, christened by his widow, and decommissioned in 1998.

 The Rommel Memorial was erected in Heidenheim in 1961.
-In 2020, a sculpture of a landmine victim was placed next to the Rommel Memorial in Heidenheim.
-The city mayor Bernhard Ilg comments that, regarding "the great son of Heidenheim", "there are many opinions".
-Heidenheim eventually dedicated the Memorial towards a stand against war, militarism and extremism, stating that when the memorial was erected in 1961, statements were added that now are not compatible with modern knowledge about Rommel.
-Deutsche Welle noted that the 17 million mines the British, Italian, and German armies left continue to claim lives to this day.
+In 2020, a sculpture of a landmine victim was placed next to it.
+The mayor Bernhard Ilg commented that, regarding "the great son of Heidenheim", "there are many opinions".
+Heidenheim eventually dedicated the Memorial towards a stand against war, militarism and extremism, stating that when the memorial was erected, statements were added that now are incompatible with modern knowledge about Rommel.
+Rommel's troops laid down landmines, and since statistics started in the 1980s, it is claimed 3,300 people have lost their lives, and 7,500 have been maimed due to these.
+It is disputed whether the landmines in El Alamein, the most notable portion of landmines left over, were left by the Afrika Korps or the British.

-In Aalen, after a discussion on renaming a street named after him, a new place of commemoration was created, where stelae with information on the lives of Rommel and three opponents of the regime (Eugen Bolz, Friedrich Schwarz and Karl Mikeller) stand together (Rommel's stele is dark blue and rusty red while the others are light-coloured).
-The History Association of Aalen, together with an independent commission of historians from Düsseldorf, welcomes the keeping of the street's name and notes that Rommel was neither a war criminal nor a resistance fighter, but a perpetrator and victim at the same time – he willingly served as figurehead for the regime, then lately recognised his mistake and paid for that with his life.
-An education program named "Erwin Rommel and Aalen" for schoolchildren in Aalen is also established.
+In Aalen, after a discussion on renaming a street named after him, a new place of commemoration was created, where stelae with information on Rommel and opponents of the regime stand together.
+The History Association of Aalen, together with a commission of historians from Düsseldorf, welcomes the keeping of the street's name and notes that Rommel was neither a war criminal nor resistance fighter, but a perpetrator and victim – he willingly served as figurehead for the regime, then recognised his mistake and paid with his life.
+An education program named "Erwin Rommel and Aalen" for schoolchildren in Aalen is aestablished.